The Children in Room E4

 The Children in Room E4: American Education on Trial is a 2007 American non-fiction book written by Susan Eaton.

-Overview

-The interwoven narratives of the lives and educations of students in Room E4 of Simpson-Waverly Elementary School in Hartford, Connecticut and of a successful landmark civil rights case, Sheff v.
+The Children in Room E4 provides interwoven narratives of the lives and educations of students in Room E4 of Simpson-Waverly Elementary School in Hartford, Connecticut and of a successful landmark civil rights case, Sheff v.
 O'Neill, that argued that Latino and black children were being denied an equal education because of the segregation of the state's public schools.